openstack/ironic-ui/doc/source/install/installation.rst

 6. Start the server in test mode with the ``npm run test`` command.

-7. Access the test page in order to initate tests.
+7. Access the test page in order to initiate tests.

    http://localhost:8000/jasmine/?spec=horizon.dashboard.admin.ironic